olefriis/simplepvr/README.md

 		scheduler.join

-This will record a show with the name "borgias" at 20:46 July the 10th 2012, on the specifiec HDHomeRun device, the given frequency, and with the given channel ID.
+This will record a show with the name "borgias" at 20:46 July the 10th 2012, on the given frequency, and with the given channel ID.
 Oh, and it records 60 minutes (the 5*60 part).

 This is ugly... the short-term ambition is to end up with this: